Friday, January 22, 2021

 Does The Roman Catholic Church Teach That We Are Saved By Grace Alone?

-Rome does not maintain that a man pulls himself up by his own bootstraps but speaks in terms of "cooperating with grace."
+Rome does not maintain that a man pulls himself up by his own bootstraps, but speaks in terms of "cooperating with grace."
 In Roman Catholic theology, a person has to do good works in order to get justified in the sight of God.
-One keeps his right standing before Him by that same means.
-Rome teaches that one must attain an inherent righteousness in order to be accepted by God.
+One keeps his righteous standing before Him by that same means.
+The Roman Catholic Church teaches that one must attain an inherent righteousness in order to be accepted by God.
 However, these ideas run contrary to the teaching of Scripture.

-The grace of God does not come about as a result of the doings of man (Romans 11:6).
+The grace of God does not come about as a result of the actions of man (Romans 11:6).
 Grace and works are at odds with each other in the context of justification.
 Simply put, to speak of grace being infused at the moment of water baptism (which is a work) and being maintained through good works is a contradiction of terms.
 Paul would have understood grace to be an unmerited favor of God.
+It is something in which man is passive while God takes the initiative.

 If justification is "not of ourselves" and "not as a result of works" (Ephesians 2:8-9), then that means faith alone is the instrumental cause of justification before God.
 It is not obtained by both grace and works because it cannot be done that way.
 There are no good deeds that can save us from eternal condemnation, including those done in a state of grace.
 The Roman Catholic Church views grace as being necessary for salvation, but not sufficient.